How Much Is the VA Funding Fee in 2026?

 - If you’re a service member with a “proposed or memorandum rating” (received before the closing date) that establishes compensation eligibility because of a pre-discharge claim.

-- If you’re the surviving spouse of a veteran who died in the line of duty, from a service-related disability or who was completely disabled — and you’re receiving Dependency and Indemnity Compensation.
+- If you’re the surviving spouse of a veteran and you’re receiving Dependency and Indemnity Compensation.

-However, if your claim case is closed before you buy the home, your exemption status will likely be listed on your certificate of eligibility (COE) and your lender may just use that to remove the funding fee from your loan’s closing costs.
+However, if your claim case is closed, your exemption status will likely be listed on your certificate of eligibility (COE) and your lender may just use that to remove the funding fee from your loan’s closing costs.

 How do I pay the VA funding fee?

 - Determine your funding fee amount.
 The best place to start when trying to determine the amount you’ll owe is with your COE.
-There are usually two references to the funding fee on your COE.
-The first tells you whether you’re being charged a first-time or repeat-user fee.
-The second tells you whether you’re exempt from paying the fee for any reason.
+It should tell you if you’re exempt from paying the fee for any reason.

-- Decide how you want to pay the fee.
+Your loan paperwork — specifically the loan estimate and closing disclosure — should also confirm the exact amount. - Decide how you want to pay the fee.
 In most cases, the funding fee is rolled into your loan amount and financed over the life of the loan.
-However, you can also cover it out of pocket at closing or negotiate with the seller to cover it.
+However, you can also cover it out of pocket at closing or even negotiate with the seller to have them cover it.

 What other VA loan closing costs do I pay?